CodePushGo/website/src/content/blog/en/top-tools-for-debugging-platform-specific-code-in-capacitor.md

 ## Debugging Guidelines

 Debugging platform-specific code requires a clear and structured approach across various operating systems and devices.
-Here's how to make debugging in Capacitor apps more effective.
+Here's how to make debugging in React Native apps more effective.

 ### Multi-Platform Testing